core-wg/multipart-ct/draft-ietf-core-multipart-ct.md

-This memo defines application/multipart-core, an application-independent media type that can be used to combine representations of zero or more different media types, each along with a CoAP Content-Format identifier, into a single representation, with minimal framing overhead.
+This memo defines application/multipart-core, an application-independent media type that can be used to combine representations of zero or more different media types, each along with a CoAP Content-Format identifier {{-coap}}, into a single representation, with minimal framing overhead.
-This combined representation may then be carried in a single message body, such as a CoAP {{-coap}} request or response payload.
+This combined representation may then be carried in a single message, for instance as the body or payload of a transfer protocol request or response.

 This simple and efficient binary framing mechanism can be employed to create application specific message bodies which build on